Can you imagine having the safety and security of a MePACS personal alarm, with the convenience and style of a Samsung Galaxy watch?

 Signal for help with a tap of the watch face

 - Our MePACS personal and mobile alarms each have a button that you can press to send a signal for help to the MePACS 24/7 emergency response service.
-With the MePACS personal alarm watch, all you have to do is tap the alert icon on the watch face once with the pad of your finger, or double tap the ‘help button’ on the lower right hand side.
+With the MePACS personal alarm watch, all you have to do is tap the alert icon on the watch face once with the pad of your finger, or double tap the ‘help button’ on the lower right-hand side.
 If you tap the alert icon accidentally, you don’t need to worry – the MePACS team will answer just to make sure you are alright.
+You can also press the lower right-hand side button twice.

 Two-way communication with MePACS